 Playmats that can reflect your home’s style.
 Super comfortable, durable, and easy to wash!
 Another favorite amongst parents.

 2. Add Wall Decor To Personalize The Space

 What’s a play area, or even a playroom without wall decor?
 Depending on your toddler’s playroom vibes, you can find inexpensive downloadable posters on Etsy or even Amazon!
 You would need to download, print, and hang them up.

 If you’re looking for wall decor ready to put up right away, here are a few really good options for that as well.

 3. Add Shelves To Display Toys & Books

 Adding a play shelf is a great start to displaying all your little ones’ toys.
 If you are into the Montessori method and toy rotation, then a play shelf Is something you want to add to your play area.
-When looking for a play shelf, I wanted to find one that had some sort of storage.
+When looking for a play shelf, I wanted to find one with some storage.

 4. Book Shelf For Play Area

-If your tot is a little bookworm like my daughter, you will definitely want to add a bookshelf to your little one’s play area.
-A bookshelf is an excellent solution for storing all your little ones’ books, but it also allows for toddlers to see the book from the front ( rather than the side of the book).
+If your tot is a little bookworm like my daughter, you will want to add a bookshelf to your little one’s play area.
+A bookshelf is an excellent solution for storing all your little ones’ books, but it also allows toddlers to see the book from the front ( rather than the side of the book).
 This is great when you encourage daily storytime with little ones.
-If they can see the book in its entirety, then they are more likely to pick it up and want to read it.
+If they can see the book, they are likelier to pick it up and want to read it.